BU-Data-Science-Association/budsa/infodocu/documentation.md

     1. An `<h2>` for the section title.
     2. A `<p>` with a descriptive class (e.g., `.about-description`) for a subtitle or introductory text.
     3. A container `<div>` (e.g., `.about-cards`, `.events-grid`) that holds the main content.
 This container is typically a CSS Grid or Flexbox parent.
-  - **Data Attributes:** In the Events section, `data-category` attributes are used on the `.event-card` elements.
-This is a crucial choice as it allows the JavaScript to filter events without needing to inspect class names or inner text, making the filtering logic clean and robust.
+  - **Data Attributes:** In the Events section, `data-category` and `data-date` attributes are used on the `.event-card` elements.
+This is a crucial choice as it allows the JavaScript to filter and sort events efficiently:
+    - `data-category`: Used for filtering (workshops, socialandindustry, hackathons)
+    - `data-date`: ISO date format for accurate chronological sorting and upcoming event detection

 - **`<footer>`:**
   - **Semantic Choice:** The `<footer>` tag is used for the site-wide footer content.